vikkre/hvz/frontend/readme.md

 The frontend uses Vue version 2 and the css framework Bulma (v0.9).
 In addition the vue-select component is used.

 parcel (v1.12) is used as a bundler (should be migrated to vue cli in the near future).
 The build output of the bundler is not commited to the repo, so a local build needs to be run.
-The output of the build (.dist) is mapped in the nginx configuration,.
+The output of the build (dist) is mapped in the nginx configuration,.

 You need to have node and npm installed on your host for this setup.
 And of course you should run `npm install` in the `frontend` directory.